 “Stella was such a powerful human in the time she was on this earth,” said Carryn McLaughlin, Stella’s mom’s business partner in their financial advising firm.
 Serving as the public face of Project Stella is too painful for Stella’s parents, so McLaughlin has stepped up, doing grassroots fundraising and working with Meshinchi on grant-writing.

 “The only way for a cure to happen is for someone to make this their passion project," she said.
 “I don’t have kids of my own,” she said.
 “This is meaningful and brings me joy.
 I want to ensure that the legacy of this 4-year-old doesn’t end.”

 Ella is now the same age that Stella was when she died.
 Several months ago, Ella asked her mother a question that has no good answer.
 “What if my cancer comes back, mama?”
 Siders was silent, stunned.

 “Once I caught my breath,” Siders recalled, “I said that’s not going to happen.
 And if it does, we will fix it.
 That’s why we’re working on Project Stella.”

 Four-year-olds believe their mothers.
 Ella didn’t probe further.

-Bonnie Rochman is a staff writer at Fred Hutchinson Cancer Center who writes the patient blog.
+Bonnie Rochman is a staff writer at Fred Hutchinson Cancer Center.
 A former health and parenting writer for Time, she has written a popular science book about genetics, "The Gene Machine: How Genetic Technologies Are Changing the Way We Have Kids—and the Kids We Have."
-Reach her at email@example.com.
+Reach her at firstname.lastname@example.org.

 Are you interested in reprinting or republishing this story?
 Be our guest!
 We want to help connect people with the information they need.
 We just ask that you link back to the original article, preserve the author’s byline and refrain from making edits that alter the original context.
 Questions?
 Email us at email@example.com